Pederasty: Modern view

-In the modern world, an adult engaging in sexual activity with a minor may be considered child sexual abuse or statutory rape, depending upon the local age of consent.
+In the modern world, an adult engaging in sexual activity with an underage person may be considered child sexual abuse or statutory rape, depending upon the local age of consent.
+In the case of underage heterosexual relationships, which were also practiced by the Greeks, it may also be considered child marriage.
 Age of consent laws exist because minors are considered incapable of meaningfully consenting to sexual activity until they reach a certain age.
 Prepubescent and adolescent children are not socially equal to adults, and abusers emotionally manipulate the children they victimize.
 These laws aim to give the minor some protection against predatory or exploitative sexual interaction with adults.

-The effects of child sexual abuse can include depression, post-traumatic stress disorder, anxiety, complex post-traumatic stress disorder, propensity to further victimization in adulthood, and physical injury to the child, among other problems.
+Child sexual abuse has been correlated with depression, post-traumatic stress disorder and anxiety.

-Modern sexual abusers who prefer boys may describe themselves as "boy lovers", and sometimes appeal to practices in Ancient Greece as a justification.
+Contemporary homosexual pedophiles may describe themselves as "boy lovers", and sometimes appeal to practices in Ancient Greece as a justification of sexual relationships between adults and minors.

+Though outlawed, bacha bazi is still practiced in certain regions of Afghanistan.